mohemiv/wp-filename-randomizer/README.md

 Filename Randomizer for WordPress 🌿
 ========
-Filename Randomizer adds randomization to file names when uploading files into [WordPress](https://www.wordpress.org/).
+Filename Randomizer adds randomization to file names when uploading files into WordPress.

 This is a security plugin designed to prevent unauthorized access to materials that are not published yet or are not intended to be published.

+This plugin in WordPress.org: https://wordpress.org/plugins/filename-randomizer/

 Features
 ---------------------------